khenjy-cave/supply-demand/REVIEWS.md

 > Recognizes merit with cautious, neutral, or conditional tones.

-- [3/5] "Acknowledgement with caveats or personal framing." — Name
+- [3/5] "Interesting concept, though the countdown adds pressure that may not suit all players." — Julz Arriaga
-- [3/5] "Interesting, but not necessarily outstanding." — Name
+- [3/5] "Great style, but I got lost a lot.
+More guidance would help." — Dan from NowPlayingPixel

 ---